An alternative provider means any provider of higher education courses that:

 Eligible students on designated courses at alternative providers can access student support in the same way as they could at a publicly funded provider.
 But there is a £6,000 limit on course fee loans and any amount charged above this level has to be met from the student’s personal finances.

-The Government – the Department for Business, Innovation and Skills – is ultimately responsible for regulating alternative providers.
+The Government – the Department for Education – is ultimately responsible for regulating alternative providers.

 General information on what HEFCE does for students can be found in the dedicated section of our website.